ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 ``vsphere_config.frozen_vm.resource_pool``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The resource pool name of the frozen VMs, can point to an existing resource pool of frozen VMs.
-Otherwise,
-"frozen_vm.library_item" must be specified and a set of frozen VMs will be deployed on each ESXi host.
+Otherwise, ``library_item`` must be specified and a set of frozen VMs will be deployed on each ESXi host.
 The frozen VMs will be named as "{frozen_vm.name}-{the vm's ip address}"

 * **Required:** No